Gauge-invariant QMETTS with mutually unbiased physical bases for $Z_2$ lattice gauge theories at finite temperature and density: Conclusion

+It should be noted that the practical efficiency of the overall framework depends on the underlying imaginary-time-evolution (ITE) scheme.
+In the present work, in order to benchmark the proposed sampling framework in a controlled manner, we employed a standard QITE protocol, whose cost may scale exponentially with the system size in general and it is not scalable.
+However, recent studies have shown that exploiting gauge symmetry can substantially reduce the cost of the ITE component in gauge-theory simulations~\cite{Sekiyama:2026rgt}.
+In addition, the integration of more scalable ITE schemes, such as Probabilistic Imaginary Time Evolution (PITE)~\cite{Kosugi:2021kgg}, Adiabatic Quantum Imaginary Time Evolution (A-QITE)~\cite{Hejazi:2023fiq}, double-bracket Quantum Imaginary Time Evolution~\cite{Gluza:2024lqq}, and LCU-based approaches~\cite{Matsumoto:2024won}, provides an important direction for future work.

-Finally, our proposed framework is naturally compatible with emerging techniques that leverage gauge symmetry for symmetry verification~\cite{Schmale:2024ebh, Ballini:2024qmr, Rajput:2021trn, Carena:2024dzu}.
+Finally, as mentioned in the introduction, our proposed framework is naturally compatible with emerging techniques that leverage gauge symmetry for symmetry verification~\cite{Schmale:2024ebh, Ballini:2024qmr, Rajput:2021trn, Carena:2024dzu}.
 In such error-mitigation schemes, quantum errors are detected by monitoring violations of gauge constraints, a process that inherently relies on the redundancy of the Hilbert space.
 Unlike standard approaches that may trace out or eliminate these degrees of freedom, our method explicitly preserves this redundancy, allowing for straightforward integration with symmetry-based error suppression.
-By combining our MUPB-based QMETTS with these verification protocols, our approach significantly accelerates the realization of practical quantum simulations for lattice gauge theories in the near-term era.
+By combining our MUPB-based QMETTS with these verification protocols, our approach provides a promising route toward more robust quantum simulations of lattice gauge theories.